cheatsnake/backend-cheats/README.md

     A [web server](https://en.wikipedia.org/wiki/Web_server) is a program designed to handle incoming HTTP requests.
 In addition, it can keep error logs (logs), perform authentication and authorization, store rules for file processing, etc.

     -   What is it for?
-        > -   Not all languages can have a built-in web server (e.g. PHP).
-Therefore, to run web applications written in such languages, a third-party one is needed.
+        > Not all languages can have a built-in web server (e.g. PHP).
+Therefore, to run web applications written in such languages, a third-party one is needed. <br>
-        > -   A single server (virtual or dedicated) can run several applications, but only one external IP address.
+        > A single server (virtual or dedicated) can run several applications, but only one external IP address.
 A configured web server solves this problem and can redirect incoming requests to the right applications.
     -   Popular web servers
-        > -   [Nginx](https://en.wikipedia.org/wiki/Nginx) – the most popular at the moment.
+        > [Nginx](https://en.wikipedia.org/wiki/Nginx) – the most popular at the moment. <br>
-        > -   [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) – also popular, but already giving up its position.
+        > [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) – also popular, but already giving up its position. <br>
-        > -   [Caddy](<https://en.wikipedia.org/wiki/Caddy_(web_server)>) – a fairly young web server with great potential.
+        > [Caddy](<https://en.wikipedia.org/wiki/Caddy_(web_server)>) – a fairly young web server with great potential.

 <details>
     <summary>🔗 <b>References</b></summary>